derek-knox/Coding-For-Designers/book/Coding and Concept/Anatomy of HTML, CSS, and JavaScript.md

 We will now start to dig into HTML, CSS, and JavaScript since we have a greater understanding of how the various concepts we have covered play-off each other.
 Your mental model should be primed.

 Let's squash a myth real quick.
 Designers and other non-coders new to coding think they need to learn an entire new language including all its words, syntax, and idiosyncrasies.
-In the context of the web, that would mean *three* sets of words, syntax, and idiosyncrasies need to be learned.
+In the context of the web, that would mean *three* sets need to be learned.
 There is a better way to spend time and energy learning however.
 What really needs to be learned is:
 1. Distinction between structure, style, and behavior
-2. Syntax of structure, style, and behavior language
+2. Common syntax subset of each structure, style, and behavior language
-3. Subset of code words for each implementation (80/20 rule)
+3. Common words subset of each language (80/20 rule)

 For 2D and the web, that means we need to know the difference between HTML structure, CSS styling, and JavaScript behavior.
 We have this distinction covered already.
 Bonus.
 Let's dig into number two and three.
-Learning these two facets for each language may not be easy, but it can be simple.
+Learning these two subsets for each language may not be easy, but it can be simple.
+In fact HTML and CSS have a simpler learning curve compared to JavaScript.
+As such, I will briefly cover the former and let other resources guide you further.
+For JavaScript however, the next chapter *Coding and JavaScript* will be your go-to guide.
 Regardless, there is no substitue for practice.

 ### HTML